Your Business is a System

 In this week’s Moment of Clarity I share my thoughts on how seeing your business as a system can help you improve and grow your business.

-About ten years ago I completely disassembled an old Corvette I bought in a fit of bad judgment at a swap meet.
+About fifteen years ago I completely disassembled an old Corvette I bought in a fit of bad judgment at a swap meet.
 Every bolt.
 Every washer.
 Every piece of wire.

 I have found that every problem in business can be tracked back to a process or system problem.
 In this week’s Moment of Clarity I replace my ignition system in my 1964 Corvette convertible.
 As someone who has been self employed for my entire adult life as I turned the wrenches, I was reminded that everything is a system.